jamesbrainard/Classifying-BAL-Quasars/README.md

 # Replication (Setup & Usage)
 NOTE: GitHub has a file size limit of 100MB.
 This means that the dataset (even the clean one) cannot be uploaded. *data/Clean_Quasar_Data.csv* is a randomized 1/4 copy of the original Clean_Quasar_Data.
 If you attempt to run the preprocessing files, they will not work unless you create a localdata/ file with data from the Lyke et al. (2020) paper on your own.

 However, that step is not necessary to see the models in action.
 The dataset is still very large, even after a major downsize.
-Contact James Brainard for any inquiries about the full data.
+Contact James Brainard (repository owner) for any inquiries about the full data.

 1. Clone this repository: